Many users are harassed by constant calls from scammers and sales consultants (Photo: The Anh).

 General review of bank accounts and phone SIMs

-At the meeting of the Government Steering Committee on science, technology, innovation and digital transformation, Prime Minister Pham Minh Chinh assigned the Ministry of Public Security to coordinate with the Ministry of Science and Technology, the State Bank of Vietnam and relevant agencies and enterprises to deploy a campaign to comprehensively review bank accounts and phone SIMs to strengthen state management and prevent online fraud crimes.
+At the meeting of the Government Steering Committee on science, technology development, innovation and digital transformation, Prime Minister Pham Minh Chinh assigned the Ministry of Public Security to coordinate with the Ministry of Science and Technology, the State Bank of Vietnam and relevant agencies and enterprises to deploy a campaign to comprehensively review bank accounts and phone SIMs to strengthen state management and prevent online fraud crimes.

 Currently, the country has nearly 183 million personal payment accounts and about 120 million mobile subscribers.
 This is a large number that poses a significant challenge in controlling, verifying identification information, and preventing fraud.

-Scam calls still coming in
+Scam calls still occur

-Mr. Viet Khoi, an office worker in Hanoi, said: "I used Facebook and accidentally clicked on an apartment sale advertisement.
+Mr. Viet Khoi, an office worker in Hanoi, said: "I used Facebook and accidentally clicked on an apartment purchase advertisement.
 Immediately and in the following days, I received many calls offering sales advice from the numbers "024, 028".

 This makes me very uncomfortable and affects my personal life."

-Even reporters continuously received silent calls from the number "02486865743", just one pick up and the "Hello!", the subjects immediately hung up.
+Even reporters continuously received silent calls from the number "02486865743", just one pick up and "Hello!", the subjects immediately hung up.

 Recently, on May 15, Hanoi City Police said that the investigation agency had just received a report from a citizen about being defrauded of property.